 Herby Ham Salad

-Did you grow up on ham salad?
-I don’t remember my mom making it, but my aunt Mary Jane did.
+I don’t remember my mom making it, but my aunt Mary sure did.
 It was a sandwich spread I could count on at each of my cousin’s graduation parties.
-Mary Jane also offered her famous tiger meat, a rare find at most gatherings, especially nowadays, and one that I can’t personally vouch for.
+Mary also offered her famous tiger meat, a rare find at most gatherings, especially nowadays, and one that I can’t personally vouch for.
 No, thank you!!

-Similar in style to other salad favorites of mine (think chicken salad, egg salad, and tuna salad), this ham salad is creamy, tangy, and utterly delicious.
-Blake says it’s the best ham salad he’s ever had.
+Similar in style to other salad favorites of mine (think chicken salad, egg salad, and tuna salad), this meaty salad recipe is creamy, tangy, and utterly delicious.
+Blake says it’s the best he’s ever had.
 And I have to agree.

-It’s easy to make.
+This recipe is easy to make.
 Just cube some leftover ham and add it to a food processor.

 Then pulse the ham until it’s nice and small.

 Some people like to blitz the heck out of the ham, creating a mush-like consistency.
 I prefer some nice texture, leaving the ham in small bits.

 Similar salad recipes are loaded with mayonnaise.
 But I wanted the wonderful smoky ham flavor to shine through, and opted for less mayo.

 Along with the traditional sweet pickle relish, I folded in plenty of fresh herbs.
 The fresh herbs add both color and flavor.